Celestial Atlas

 Edward Pickering

-Per Dreyer, NGC 6879 (= Pickering (HN 55), Copeland, 1860 RA 20 04 04, NPD 73 29.3) is a "planetary, stellar, equivalent to 10th-magnitude star".
-The position precesses to RA 20 10 26.6, Dec +16 55 22, dead center on the star in question, so the identification is certain.
-As in the case of Pickering's other "stellar" planetaries, NGC 6879 is only a few arcsec across, and appears almost perfectly stellar even under high magnification; however, using a filter (such as an OIII filter) which blocks out all radiation save that emitted by clouds of interstellar gas, it is possible to "blink" the object.
+Historical Identification: Per Dreyer, NGC 6879 (Pickering (HN 55), Copeland, 1860 RA 20 04 04, NPD 73 29.3) is "a planetary nebula, stellar, equivalent to 10th-magnitude star".
+The position precesses to (2000) RA 20 10 26.6, Dec +16 55 22, dead center on the star in question, so the identification is certain.
+As in the case of Pickering's other "stellar" planetaries, NGC 6879 is only a few arcsec across, and appears almost perfectly stellar even under high magnification; however, using a filter (such as an OIII filter) that blocks out all radiation save that emitted by clouds of interstellar gas it is possible to "blink" the object.
 Switching the filter in and out causes stars, which emit only a small portion of their light at the wavelengths passed by the filter, look markedly fainter when the filter is in place, while nebulae look nearly as bright with the filter as without.

 DSS image of region near planetary nebula NGC 6879